SubconsciousCompute/minifilter-rs/README.md

 ### Running Rust App

-Use `cargo run --release` to run the application
+Use `cargo run --bin minifilter --release` to run the application

 The program starts to print the `IOMessage` which is defined like: